GuiltyCat/fbvvwb/README.md

 Apache requires MIME type.
 `Content-Type: text/html\n\n`

-## Prepare files
+Default top directory is defined by TOP_DIRECTORY

-Default top directory is defined by`TOP_DIRECTORY`.
+Set "true" if you want to disable trash link.

-You can change by your self
+You can add your own directory to MOVE_DIRS.

-If you want to disable trash link. make DISABLE_TRASH="true"
+If you add pathes to MOVE_DIRS, new links are created.

-# FBWWB's temporary directory and files.
+Each name of links is basename of path.
+It will be directory name.

-FBWWB use several temporary directory and files.
+If you click the link, that archive is move to the corresponding directory.
-Default directory is `/home/<usr>/.fbvvwb` defined byu `FBVVWB_DIRECTORY`.
+This link lead you to ask page, move or cancel. trash is special command for trashing a file.

-Read Config File
+If you add empty string "", it is means new row.

-!/bin/bash
+You can add your own function

 FBVVWB save image list for image viewer mode.
 This list is saved as `${FBVVWB_DIRECTORY}/img_list`.